 As AeroGardens systems advance in style and design, they start to become quite expensive.
-Therefore, we need to take care of what type of water we use.
+Therefore, we need to consider the type of water we use.

 So, what exactly is a well?

-Wells go back about eight thousand years, and their construction vary.
+Wells go back about eight thousand years, and their construction varies.
 Some examples of wells include scoops, step-wells and others forms of water holding devices that were once hand-dug.

 How is the water extracted from under the ground?

 The water is drawn up by using a mechanical pump or a by hand bailing using a bucket.
 According to Wikipedia, there are three types of wells, dug wells, driven wells, and drilled wells.